The Spirit of Medieval Philosophy

 justified “metaphysic of the person” to arise from the metaphysical principles

 which Plato and Aristotle had certainly had “in their hands” [195|190].
-For Plato, the various degrees of
+For Plato, the various degrees of excellence

-common reality.
+reality.
 For Aristotle, the

 individual alone can be said to properly exist;41 nevertheless, the multiplicity of passing